onera/Cassiopee/Connector/doc/source/Connector.rst

 ------------------------------------------------------------------------------------------------

-.. py:function:: X.ToolboxIBM.prepareIBMData(t, tb, DEPTH=2, loc='centers', frontType=1)
+.. py:function:: Connector.ToolboxIBM.prepareIBMData(t, tb, DEPTH=2, loc='centers', frontType=1)

     Compute and store all the information required for IBM computations.
     For Euler computations, corrected points are inside body, for viscous computations,